Placing students' interests and well-being first by regulating and promoting excellence in teaching.

 - set and enforce professional and ethical standards for College members;

-- investigate and resolve complaints against College members regarding allegations of professional misconduct, incompetence and fitness to practice; and
+- investigate and resolve complaints against College members regarding allegations of professional misconduct, incompetence and fitness to practise; and

 - communicate with the public on behalf of College members.